ndim/gphoto-git-conversion/README.markdown

     svn-backup/

-and then convert the code to git repos stored at
+and then convert the code from the SVN backup to git repos stored at

     git-repos/

+A later run of `make` will update the backup, and then update the git repos.